Libensemble/libensemble/docs/resource_manager/overview.rst

 libEnsemble comes with built-in resource management.
 This entails the detection of available resources (e.g. nodelists and core counts), and the allocation of resources to workers.

-By default, the provisioned resources are divided by the number of workers (excluding any workers given in the ``zero_resource_workers`` libE_specs option). libEnsemble's :doc:`MPI Executor<../executor/mpi_executor>` is aware of these supplied resources, and if not given any of num_nodes, num_procs or procs_per_node in the submit function, it will try to use all nodes and CPU cores available to the worker.
+By default, the provisioned resources are divided by the number of workers (excluding any workers given in the ``zero_resource_workers`` libE_specs option). libEnsemble's :doc:`MPI Executor<../executor/mpi_executor>` is aware of these supplied resources, and if not given any of *num_nodes*, *num_procs* or *procs_per_node* in the submit function, it will try to use all nodes and CPU cores available to the worker.

-Detected resources can be overridden using the libE_specs option ``resource_info``.
+Detected resources can be overridden using the libE_specs option :ref:`resource_info<resource_info>`.

 ..
 SH TODO: How to combine (or not) this with what is in HPC systems section - which includes showing what env vars is searched on slurm, cobalt etc...